-Many newcomers stay with relatives or friends when they arrive in B.C.
-If they do not have relatives or friends here, they usually stay in hotels or motels.
-Most hotels and motels in city centres are expensive.
-Motels outside the city centre may be cheaper.
-There are also hostels, housing at universities and colleges during the summer, and the YMCA and YWCA in some cities.
-Look in the telephone book's yellow pages or search: www.yellowpages.ca, under Hostels, Hotels and Motels.
+When you arrive in Victoria, you will need a place to stay.
+Many newcomers stay with relatives or friends when they first arrive.
+If you do not have friends or relatives in Victoria, you can stay in a hotel or motel until you find a home.
+Look in the telephone book's yellow pages or search: www.yellowpages.ca, under Hotels and Motels.